 If your mortgage isn’t federally backed, you can still discuss forbearance with your servicer.
 While they aren’t obligated to allow forbearance, your loan servicer might be willing to work with you.

 If your mortgage servicer grants your request, you’ll have forbearance on your loan payment for 30 days.
 You can extend this by a maximum of 2, 30 day periods – resulting in 90 days total.

 You’ll also need to work out a repayment plan following your forbearance period.
 Your CRE loan payments are simply deferred – not forgiven.
 So, you’ll have to pay for the months you miss later on.
 Along with forbearance provisions, the CARES Act also includes eviction prevention measures.
 If you are granted forbearance due to the CARES Act, you can’t evict tenants who don’t pay for the duration of your forbearance.
 You also can’t charge late fees or penalize tenants for not paying during your forbearance period.
 If delinquent tenants are causing you to be unable to repay your CRE loan, forbearance is one option to ensure your mortgage remains in good standing.
 Although there are many requirements, forbearance might be right for you.

 Wrapping It Up

-With the economy grinding to a halt in the last few months, 4.4 million Americans each week file for unemployment.
+With the economy grinding to a halt in the last few months, over a million Americans file for unemployment each week.
 People have been told to stay at home as much as possible.
 But, staying at home has made it difficult for many to afford their monthly rent payments.

 Although you might not need to deal with delinquent tenants during the pandemic, it’s important to know your options.
 That way, you can be prepared to deal with any late payments.
 And, you can ensure uninterrupted positive cash flow for your property.